 In other parts of northern Kenya where BGF is not yet established, people move to larger villages and cities looking for work or trying find other ways to survive.
 They can often get access to food rations through aid programs, but while they’re gone drought and erosion take over their old farmland and makes it increasingly unusable.

 Jobs are created

 One of the keys to slowing down depopulation and desertification in these areas is sustainable work based on real needs, real commercial rules and especially in areas of business with great needs in the foreseeable future.
-The global demand for timber is large and it takes a long time to meet since trees grow slowly.
+The global demand for timber and timber related product is large and it takes a long time to meet since trees grow slowly.

 A sustainable local economy

 The villagers do whatever they can to organize their lives so that they can stay in the villages.
 They even have a collective approach to money and other resources.
 There is usually a village-fund or common economy and the little that is collectively owned is looked after.
 But the village-fund is often too small to really make a lasting difference in the village.

 Better Globe can by donation packages inject money in the shape of microloans which can result in small businesses or joint village projects being launched that generate new values and revenue.
 It is, most often, women who are allowed to borrow a small amount of money so they can start some kind of income-generating activity or invest in something that allows them to save money in the long run.